sparsht123t/AI-Radio-MusicPlayer-with-Voice-Assistant/README.md

 # AI-Powered Voice Assistant Flutter Radio App

-This is a radio app where you can ask Alan AI to play some music.
+This is a radio app where you can ask Alan AI  (Hey! play the FM) to play some music.

 ✅  Alan Voice\
 ✅  Color CHange\